NorthWalesDevs/builders-story/story.md

-Well clearing all those br1cks by hand, it seemed so very slow So I hoisted up a barrel and secured the rope below But in my haste to do the job, I was too blind to see That a barrel ful of building bricks is heavier than me.
+Well clearing all those br1cks by hand, it seemed so very slow So I hoisted up a barrel and secured the rope below But in my haste to do the job, I was too blind to see That a barrel full of building bricks is heavier than me.

 So when I had untied the rope, the barrel fell like lead And clinging tightly to the rope I started up instead